aphp/edsnlp/docs/pipes/core/normalizer.md

 ### Pollution

-The pollution pipeline uses a set of regular expressions to detect pollutions (irrelevant non-medical text that hinders text processing).
+The pollution pipeline component uses a set of regular expressions to detect pollutions (irrelevant non-medical text that hinders text processing).
 Corresponding tokens are marked as excluded (by setting `Token._.excluded` to `True`), enabling the use of the phrase matcher.

 Consider the following example :